Thousands of revelers descend on NYC for annual Santa-themed bar crawl SantaCon

 Commuter rail lines from New Jersey and the New York suburbs banned passengers from drinking on trains headed into Manhattan starting from 4 a.m.
 Saturday through noon Sunday.

-The New York Police Department also reminded revelers that the city's open container laws that prohibits consuming alcohol in the street still applies.
+The New York Police Department also reminded revelers that the city's open container laws prohibit consuming alcohol in the street still applies.